Ever had trouble finding Japanese recipes that were easy to make?

-- Heat a frying pan over medium to high heat
+- Heat a frying pan over medium to high heat.

-- Add the oil and mushrooms
+- Add the oil and maitake mushrooms.

-- Include the Shungiku and Katsuobushi and fry until the leaves have shrunk.
+- Include the shungiku and katsuobushi and fry until the leaves have shrunk.

-- Serve right away
+- Serve right away!

 Matsutake contains copper, which is the base for your body to create red platelets.
-It provided a great source of protein and other nutrients as well.
+It provides a great source of protein and other nutrients as well.

 - 3 rice cooker cups of uncooked Japanese short-grain rice

-- 4-7 ounces of Matsutake Mushrooms
+- 4-7 ounces of matsutake mushrooms

-- 2 ½ cups of Dashi Broth (read about these great dashi substitutes if you don’t have any)
+- 2 ½ cups of dashi broth (read about these great dashi substitutes if you don’t have any)

-- Japanese Mitsuba or Japanese wild parsley to garnish
+- Japanese mitsuba or Japanese wild parsley to garnish

 - 3 tablespoons of soy sauce

-- 2 tablespoons of Mirin
+- 2 tablespoons of mirin

-- 1 tablespoon of Sake
+- 1 tablespoon of sake

-- Rinse the rice under running water a few times until the water is translucent and clear
+- Rinse the rice under running water a few times until the water is translucent and clear.

-- Trim the base of the mushroom stems
+- Trim the base of the mushroom stems.

-- Put the rice and seasoning in a rice cooker and include Dashi
+- Put the rice and seasoning in a rice cooker and include dashi.

-- At the point when the rice is cooked, mix it gently
+- At the point when the rice is cooked, mix it gently.

-- Garnish with Mitsuba before you serve
+- Garnish with mitsuba before you serve.

 If you don’t have any cooking sake yet, be sure to check out my post here.
 It has a lot of helpful tips and the best brands to give umami to your dish.

-- 7- ounces of dried Japanese style noodles
+- 7 ounces of dried Japanese style noodles

 - ½ cup of olive oil or sesame oil